suchi-291/JavascriptLessons/day23-StringsFunctions/notes.md

 **Note:** It is recommended that the user input string be converted into lower case and then other methods be performed on it.

 18. **Padding a String:** To add a number of characters to a string untill the string has the desired length.

+Syntax: myStr.padStart(size,<dividerstring>) || myStr.padEnd(size,<dividerstring>)

+How this works is , if I want my string to be some n charcaters length, but the user input is not n, then I can pad the string with a divider string and make it the size I require.

+19. **.repeat()** function is used to repeat a string, no.of times the repitition should occur is passed in as the argument.